francescogerardomarra/its/learning/docker/orchestrator/docker-swarm/load-balancer/routing-mesh/bypass/bypass.md

   - in this mode, you might access a node where no instance of the service is running on the specified port, which will result in a connection error;
   - if a node is running **multiple** replicas of the same service in host mode, **you cannot assign a fixed published port to each replica**;
   - instead, you must let Docker assign a **random published port** for each replica (by specifying only the `target` port and omitting the `published` port);
-  - or ensure that only a single instance of the service runs on a given node, by using a [global service]() rather than a replicated one, or by using [placement constraints](). <!-- todo: link to global service --> <!-- todo: link to constraints chapter -->
+  - or ensure that only a single instance of the service runs on a given node, by using a [global service](../../../service/type/global/definition/definition.md) rather than a replicated one, or by using [placement constraints](../../../service/option/constraint/definition/definition.md).

 - when a service is published with `mode=host`, Docker's routing mesh is disabled;